Coronavirus pastoral care: Between Christmas spirit and end-of-life care | DW | 23.12.2020

 The Archdiocese formed a team of several dozen and trained them in protective measures, to make sure that priests were accessible.
 Always.
 "Here in our region, it means a lot to people when someone from the Church turns up.
 When they feel that they will not be left alone.
 And they want a priest."
 There are "not so many priests" who also go on to COVID wards.

 Sometimes, Eisenmann stays by the patient's bedside in silence.
-If patients are alert, he occasionally serves them communion.
+If patients are alert, he occasionally has them take part in Communion.
 He always prays and blesses them.
 It's what a priest can do.
 "It's agreed that we don't stay too long in the rooms, for our own protection and for the protection of the staff."

 Some hospitals, like this one in Mühldorf, Bavaria, have a prayer room or chapel on site — but that does not help patients in ICUs, where outside visitors are restricted or forbidden